h44z/wg-portal/docs/documentation/configuration/examples.md

 auth:
   oidc:
-    # a sample Entra ID provider with environment variable substitution
+    # A sample Entra ID provider with environment variable substitution.
+    # Only users with an @outlook.com email address are allowed to register or login.
     - id: azure
       provider_name: azure
       display_name: Login with</br>Entra ID